Vietnam.vn - Nền tảng quảng bá Việt Nam

-Nearly 55 million people in West and Central Africa are facing famine.
+Nearly 55 million people in West and Central Africa are on the verge of famine.

 Việt NamViệt Nam13/04/2024

-Nearly 55 million people in West and Central Africa will face severe hunger in the next few months as soaring prices trigger a food crisis, United Nations agencies have warned.
+United Nations agencies warn that nearly 55 million people in West and Central Africa will face severe famine in the coming months as prices soar, triggering a food crisis.

 Refugees wait to receive food aid in Goma, Democratic Republic of Congo.

-According to Al Jazeera, in a joint statement on April 12, the World Food Programme (WFP), the United Nations Children's Fund (UNICEF) and the United Nations Food and Agriculture Organization (FAO) said that the number of people facing hunger between June and August has quadrupled over the past five years.
+According to Al Jazeera, in a joint statement on April 12, the World Food Programme (WFP), the United Nations Children's Fund (UNICEF), and the Food and Agriculture Organization of the United Nations (FAO) said that the number of people who will face hunger between June and August has quadrupled in the past five years.

-The joint statement said economic challenges such as double-digit inflation and stagnant domestic production have become the main causes of the food crisis, in addition to the recurring conflict tensions in the region.
-The region is heavily dependent on food imports and is therefore under great pressure, especially countries with high inflation such as Ghana, Nigeria and Sierra Leone.
+The joint statement indicated that economic challenges such as double-digit inflation and stagnant domestic production have become the main causes of the food crisis, alongside renewed conflict tensions in the region.
+The region is heavily reliant on food imports, thus facing significant pressure, especially countries experiencing high inflation such as Ghana, Nigeria, and Sierra Leone.

-The statement said Nigeria, Ghana, Sierra Leone and Mali would be among the worst affected countries.
-The situation is particularly worrying in northern Mali, where some 2,600 people could face catastrophic famine.
+The statement indicated that Nigeria, Ghana, Sierra Leone, and Mali would be among the hardest-hit countries.
+The situation is particularly worrying in northern Mali, where around 2,600 people could face catastrophic famine.

-Over the past five years, prices of major cereals have continued to rise across the region from 10% to more than 100% above average, UN agencies said.
+UN agencies say that over the past five years, prices for major grains have continued to rise across the region, increasing by 10% to over 100% above average.

-“We need to act now.
-We need to step up our cooperation to prevent the situation from spiraling out of control.
-We need to invest more in solutions that build resilience and are more long-term for West Africa’s future,” said Margot Vandervelden, WFP’s acting regional director for West Africa.
+"We need to act now.
+We need to step up cooperation to prevent the situation from spiraling out of control.
+We need to invest more in solutions that build resilience and longer-term prospects for West Africa's future," emphasized Margot Vandervelden, Acting Regional Director for West Africa at the WFP.

-Food shortages also lead to alarmingly high levels of malnutrition among children.
+Food shortages also lead to alarmingly high rates of malnutrition among children.

-Eight in 10 children aged 6 to 23 months do not get enough of the minimum amount of food needed for optimal growth and development, the agencies said.
+These agencies stated that eight out of every ten children aged 6 to 23 months do not receive the minimum amount of food necessary for optimal growth and development.

-The organization also said some 16.7 million children under five in the region are severely malnourished and more than two-thirds of families cannot afford a healthy diet.
+The organization also stated that approximately 16.7 million children under the age of five in the region suffer from severe malnutrition, and more than two-thirds of families cannot afford a healthy diet.

-“For children in the region to reach their full potential, we need to ensure that every girl and boy receives good nutrition and care, lives in a healthy and safe environment, and has the opportunity to learn,” said UNICEF Regional Director Gilles Fagninou.
+UNICEF Regional Director Gilles Fagninou urged: “To ensure that children in the region reach their full potential, we need to ensure that every girl and boy receives adequate nutrition and care, lives in a healthy and safe environment, and has access to appropriate educational opportunities.”

 Source